Cancer Constellation Meaning

 Constellation Cancer Astrology

 Constellation Cancer the Crab, is an ecliptic constellation laying between constellation Gemini and constellation Leo.
 It spans 14 degrees longitude in the zodiac sign Leo.
-The Cancer constellation contains six named fixed stars.

 Cancer Constellation Fixed Stars

-Cancer Constellation gives a need for congenial surroundings.
+Congenial surroundings are necessary for these natives.
 Excess emotions should be avoided, restlessness should be overcome.
-The marriage partner should be such that they are a good home builder and do all in their power to make your home surroundings comfortable.
-Impulses should be continued in all matters.
-Does not like too many restrictions.
-Generally of a retiring nature, may prefer a certain amount of solitude.
+The marriage partner should be such that they are a good home builder and do all in their power to make the Cancer’s home surroundings comfortable.
+Cancers native impulses should be continued in all matters.
+Too many restrictions should not be placed on the Cancer native.
+Cancerians are generally of a retiring nature, may prefer a certain amount of solitude.
+Negative Cancerians find life a real problem, full of difficulties.
+They can be directionless, timid, touchy and develop an inferiority complex, seeking security and something to pin their hopes upon, a great love of times gone by and home to them merely offers a safe haven.
+They tend to drift along, lacking enterprise.

 Positive Keywords: Self-reliant, compassionate, maternal, sympathetic, industrious, sensitive, idealistic, retiring nature.